 |What's being counted

-Cancer-related causes of low blood cell counts include:
+Common cancer-related causes of low blood cell counts include:

 - Chemotherapy.
 Certain chemotherapy drugs can damage your bone marrow — the spongy material found in your bones.
 Your bone marrow makes blood cells, which grow rapidly, making them very sensitive to the effects of chemotherapy.
 Chemotherapy kills many of the cells in your bone marrow, but the cells recover with time.
 Your doctor can tell you whether your specific chemotherapy treatment and dose will put you at risk of low blood cell counts.